nullstare/ReiLua/API.md

 ---

-> isReady = RL.IsMusicReady( Music music )
+> isReady = RL.IsMusicValid( Music music )

-Checks if a music stream is ready
+Checks if a music stream is valid (context and buffers initialized)

 - Success return bool